 Law of Variable Proportions

-Last Updated On -17 Feb 2025
+Last Updated On -01 Apr 2025

 Law of Variable Proportions

 The law of variable proportions is an integral part of economics, explaining the relationship between input and output in production.
-The law is more relevant in the short run, where at least one factor of production is fixed, like land or machinery, and labor or materials are variable.
+The law is more relevant in the short run, where at least one factor of production is fixed, like land or machinery, and labour or materials are variable.

 For businesses, this principle acts as a guide in resource management and making decisions related to productivity.